pkabus/selenium-training/README.md

 ## Step 3: Write a test script
 Implement the test method HeiseTest#testSearchEngine.
 What do we need in our test class?
 Don't forget to specify meaningful assertions.

+# Exercise 3
+Now we want to find a locator for the button 'Alle Top-Downloads' which can be found almost at the bottom of the heise.de front page.
+The test case HeiseTopDownloadsTest has already been implemented.

+## Step 1: Find a language independent locator...
+for the 'Alle Downloads'-Button and implement the method HeiseLandingPage#clickTopDownloads.